-Note: Throughout this report, retail load is taken to include an allowance for losses.
-In other words, it represents the volume of energy that each utility must schedule to meet the load of its eligible retail customers.
+Note: Throughout this report, except where noted, the retail load is taken to include an allowance for losses.
+In other words, it represents the volume of energy that each utility must schedule to meet the load of its eligible retail customers- at the RTO level (MISO for Ameren and PIM for ComEd).

-3.2 Summary of Information Provided by Ameren
+Summary of Information Provided by Ameren 3.2